Benchmarking quantum devices beyond classical capabilities: Parity-preserving benchmarks

 \subsection{Implementation}

 Operations performed by quantum processor are far from perfect unitaries.
 The computer can also be malicious and only pretend to perform quantum computation.
-To address these issues we consider extensions of above-discussed benchmarks for real-world applications, discussed in details in \rd{Appendix \ref{app:appl}}.
+To address these \bl{and other} issues, we consider extensions of above-discussed benchmarks for real-world applications, discussed in detail in \rd{Appendix \ref{app:appl}}.

-First modification addresses possible bias of quantum processor towards some bit-strings with even parity.
-To make gates in the proposed circuits more uniform, we append to each parity-preserving gate two single qubit gates and add their inverses in the next layer, after permutation --see \cref{fig:circuit-modification}.
-In this way, parity-preserving circuit is built by 2-qubit gates, with immersed single qubit pre- and post-processing, which no longer preserve parity on its own.
-This extension allows the test to detect parity preserving errors as well.
+\bl{The main extension} addresses possible bias of quantum processor towards some even-parity bit strings \bl{and allows for intermediate computations in the entire Hilbert space}.
+To make gates in the proposed circuits more uniform, we append \blu{two single-qubit gates to each parity-preserving gate.
+Then we add} their inverses in the next layer, after permutation --see \cref{fig:circuit-modification}.
+In this way, the parity-preserving circuit is built from 2-qubit gates, with \blu{embedded} single-qubit pre- and post-processing, which no longer preserve parity on its own.
+This extension allows the test to detect parity-preserving errors as well.

+\bl{As discussed in Appendix \ref{app:appl} this modification did not substantially change the results in our case study.
+However, it enables manipulation of quantum states outside the parity subspace and restores parity only at the last layer.
+Thus, for each circuit, the `preserved' subspaces in the intermediate calculations are different, hence we consider this extension substantially more robust and general.
+Thus, we include it in the proposed test.
+A step-by-step description of the entire test procedure, together with pseudocode, is presented in Appendix \ref{app:procedure}, and the implementation in the $\texttt{Python}$ language available in the GitHub repository \cite{bistronGithub_QV}.}

-The second type of modification aims to detect malicious behavior by a quantum computer, which might calculate the more probable output parity and returns random bit strings with that parity.
+\bl{Additional modifications may aim} to detect malicious behavior by a quantum computer, which might calculate the more probable output parity and return random bit strings with that parity.
 A crude way to solve this issue is to randomly add a circuit with the opposite parity.
 For example, this can be done by inserting a finite number of Pauli $X$ and hiding them in two-qubit gates.
 Our more sophisticated approach is to sneak a few matchgate circuits in disguise, camouflaged as in the above paragraph.
-For such circuits, the testing party can calculate output probabilities efficiently and compare them with computer outcomes.
+For such circuits, the testing party can calculate output probabilities efficiently and compare them with computer outcomes to detect \blu{such behavior}.